python-control/python-control/doc/config.rst

    :value: ['--', ':']

    Linestyles for mirror image of the Nyquist curve in :func:`nyquist_plot`.
 The first element is used for unscaled portions of the Nyquist curve, the second element is used for portions that are scaled (using `max_curve_magnitude`).
-If False then omit completely.
+If False then omit the mirror image curve completely.

 .. py:data:: nyquist.primary_style
    :type: list of str